kobolt/hex20/README.md

 * No micro-printer emulation.
 * DAA, SWI and SWI CPU instructions are not implemented.
 * RS-232 has issues with large files and does not support higher 2400/4800 baudrates and handshaking.

+Tips:
+* Use Ctrl+C to enter the debugger, then enter the 'q' command to quit the emulator.
+* F9 is mapped to the "BREAK" key, used to break running BASIC programs.
+* F8 is mapped to the "MENU" key, to get back to the HX-20 main menu.

 Screenshot of the 120x32 pixel LCD emulation:
 ```